File formats and how to deal with them

 There is a maximum of audio which can be cut to vinyl and even though they are just rough numbers, they will give you some guidelines to keep in mind.

 12 inch @ 33RPM: Optimal 16 to 20 minutes, max 25 minutes

 12 inch @ 45RPM: Optimal 6 to 12 minutes, max 15 minutes

-CD’s are still relevant and for a physical CD you need a DDP image, a 100% error free image of the CD that needs to be send directly to the CD factory.
-This DDP image is something that I can make for you, but I need to know in advance.
-On this DDP image is not just the audio, but also all information like CD text, ISRC codes and UPC/EAN codes.
-This means you need to prepare that in advance so that things will go smoothly.
+For a physical CD release you need a DDP image, a 100% error free image of the CD that will be send directly to the CD factory.
+This DDP image contains not just the audio, but also all information like CD text, ISRC codes and UPC/EAN codes.
+This means you need to prepare that in advance.
 I have made and excell sheet where you can fill out all this information, which you can download here.